 My Update About Getting Away from Social Media

 Since I originally wrote this post back in 2015, I’ve taken continual steps back from social media, even though I’m still on the screen a lot for work and entertainment.

-I read a book, that I recommend, called Digital Minimalism.
+I read a book, that I highly recommend, called Digital Minimalism.
 It inspired me to spend as little time as I can on there.
-I go in for work-related things for a total of about 30 minutes per week.
+I go in for work-related things for a total of about one hour per week.
 I am feeling really good about keeping it so light!

-I don’t feel like I’m missing out on anything because life is better.
+I don’t feel like I’m missing out on anything because life is better this way.

 I still look at my phone way too much and I can feel the negative effects on my brain when I overdo it.
 It’s not just social media that’s addictive, it’s the screen too, it turns out.
 They make it work that way on purpose.
 They know how our brains work.

 Big sigh.
 Time to reread Digital Minimalism I think.
 Not as an e-book.
 Like a real book.